Discover the Best Regional Food and Drink in France!

 Specialities of the Dordogne

-- Pommes Sarladaises - potatoes roasted in duck fat, with garlic and parsley
+- Pommes Sarladaises - Potatoes roasted in duck fat with garlic and parsley

-- Sauce perigord - truffle sauce
+- Sauce Périgueux - Rich truffle sauce

 - Strawberries - Gariguette, Darselect, Charlotte and Mara des Bois